 Relevant: Old Vs New Anime: Here Are The Biggest Differences Worth Mentioning

 Cat’s mouth refers to a specific anime style.
 They are usually drawn with the tongue hanging out and the teeth showing.

 This is a common anime character facial expression that also indicates tiredness, boredom, or laziness.
-It’s mostly used in manga comics when characters don’t want to do something (like go on an adventure).
+It’s mostly used in

 The same symbol can be interpreted as happiness or just as a